Build A Website

 • No front end or layout

 Each medium requires different software for displaying content.
-As such, creating layouts manually necessitates either considerable programming knowledge or extensions.
+Manually creating layouts is only possible with considerable programming knowledge or extensions.

 • Not a bargain

-Combining headless CMS with self-hosting is more complex and time-consuming than using a classic CMS.
-For that reason, if looking to manage a single blog or website, you're better off with a regular CMS.
+Combining headless CMS with self-hosting is more complex and time-consuming than a classic CMS.
+For a single blog or website, you're better off with a regular CMS.
 As with most things, seriously consider your requirements before starting out.

-Most headless CMSs are offered as software as a service or SaaS.
-This means that users log in to a web application for creating content, which is then displayed on APIs hosted in the cloud's back end.
+Even though it's relatively new, several providers offer headless CMSs.
+These primarily differ in whether they are free (open-source) or premium.
+Most headless CMSs are software as a service or SaaS.
+Users log in to a web app for creating content, which is then displayed on APIs hosted in the cloud's back end.

-Open-source solutions are also available for anyone possessing their own server or interested in using non-proprietary software and having greater control over their end result.
-These are highly versatile and offer developers significant amounts of both flexibility and freedom.
-At the same time, self-hosting headless CMSs require considerable technical expertise.
+Open-source solutions are also available for anyone with their own server or interested in using non-proprietary software and having greater control over the end result.
+They're highly versatile and offer developers considerable flexibility and freedom, but do require technical expertise.

-As a sort of hybrid, some classic CMSs, such as WordPress and Drupal, offer headless modes.
-Using RESTful (Drupal) and REST API (WordPress), either platform can be modified into a decoupled CMS, with separate front and back ends.
-Content is accessible via API and can be published on numerous systems or devices.
+As a sort of hybrid, some classic CMSs, like WordPress and Drupal, have headless modes.
+Using RESTful (Drupal) and REST API (WordPress), either platform can be modified into a decoupled CMS, which separates the front and back ends.
+Content is accessible via API and can be published on multiple systems or devices.

-There's always a difference between how things work in theory and what happens in practice.
-For that reason, we wanted to show you how headless CMS actually works by creating a blog with Contentful .
+There's always a difference between theory and practice.
+For that reason, we wanted to show you how headless CMS actually works by creating a blog with Contentful.

 Contentful is a SaaS headless CMS.
-After logging in through the service's website, you'll need to create and name your "space".
+After logging in, you'll need to create and name your "space".
 In our case, this is a blog.

-To do this, click on "Content model" at the top of the dashboard (it should be next to "Space Home").
-For our purposes, we selected the "Blog Post" and "Author" models.
+To do this, click on "Content model" at the top of the dashboard (next to "Space home").
+We selected the "Blog post" and "Author" models.

-Next, click on "Blog Post", which should open the layout for the entry.
-Here, you can include up to 50 fields to further solidify your content.
-For blogs, all of the most common types of content are available, such as title, header, and lead photo.
+Next, click on "Blog post", which should open the layout for the entry.
+Here, you can include up to 50 fields to further define your content.
+All of the most common types of content are available for blogs, such as "Title", "Hero Image", and "Tags".

-By clicking on any of the fields, a dialog box will open, in which it's possible to enter content, change its appearance, or make other edits.
+By clicking on any of the fields, a dialog box will open, in which you can input content, edit its appearance, or make other changes.

-In addition to creating content, it's also possible to source it as well, for example to a specific "Author".
-This is particularly nifty for anyone interested in working globally.
+It's also possible to source content, for example, to a specific "Author".
+This is particularly nifty for anyone interested in working globally or with a larger team.
 After making changes to "Author", it isn't necessary to update these in each individual post, but only the reference field.

-Once you've created the desired models, you'll have to start filling them with content.
+Once you've created the desired models, it's time to fill them with content.
 Contentful intuitively guides users in how to do this, by helping out with the first few steps.

 Request and Display Data Through the API

-In the final step, it's necessary to request data, either through the REST or GraphQL API.
-This way, websites, apps, smartwatches, or other playback devices can request the content through APIs.
-The system simply waits for external requests, which it responds to with the structured content.
+In the final step, you'll request data, either through the REST or GraphQL API.
+This allows websites, apps, smartwatches, or other playback devices to request content through APIs.
+The system simply waits for external requests and responds to them with structured content.

-To answer the above question we examined 1 million of the most-visited websites to see which used headless CMS.
+To answer the above we looked at 1 million of the world's most-visited websites to see how many used a headless CMS.
 First place was secured by Contentful, with Craft, and Ghost close behind in second and third, respectively.

 Contentful